NI-Measurement-Plug-Ins/.github/profile/README.md

-**Welcome!!!** This is a place to enjoy open source plugins for MeasurementLink.
+**Welcome!!!** This is a place to enjoy open source measurement plugins for InstrumentStudio.

 *Disclaimer:* These are provided as-is and are not supported by NI.
 See individual repository licenses for more details.